 Tawfiq noticed Gerlinde right away. (“I saw you dancing like a crazy one!”)
 He wanted to dance with this wild and crazy woman.
 Luckily for him, she wanted to dance with him, too.
 Despite the many obstacles thrown their way, it seems that they have rarely been apart since then.

 Teta’s mother and grandmother liked Opi; Teta’s father was kept in the dark as long as possible.
 He was a man who had framed his daughter’s 1942 birth certificate, the one that attested to her “pure blood.”
-When he found out he freaked out and did his best to keep the couple apart.
+When he found out about Opi he freaked out and did his best to keep the couple apart.
 Opi’s father did the same at first, though his big family eventually welcomed Teta with handholding and kisses.
 Teta’s father did not attend their wedding.

 Their story is told through family photographs and anecdotes, mostly related by Teta (“My grandmother loves to tell stories!”) when Tara visits them at their home in Amman.